justb/fsgen/README.md

-#Introduction
+# Introduction
-add code specification for react app
+Add eslint and code auto-format at precommit hooks for your react app

-#Installtion
+# Installtion
 ```
 yarn global add fsgen
 npm i fsgen -g
 ```
-#Usage
+# Usage
 ```
+// Not in the project folder
 fsgen my-app

-// In the folder
+// In the project folder
 fsgen
 ```

-Then you folder will add some files, such as `.eslint.js`, `.editorconfig`, and `package.json` will be modified.
+Then you folder will add some files, such as `.eslint.js`, `.eslintignore`, `.editorconfig`, `.stylint.json`, and `package.json` will be modified.